obfuscurity/tasseo/README.md

 * warning - Warning threshold.
 Exceeding this value causes the graph to turn yellow. (optional)
 * critical - Critical threshold.
 Exceeding this value causes the graph to turn red. (optional)
 * unit - Arbitrary string that can be used to designate a unit value; for example, "Mbps". (optional)
+* series - Name of the InfluxDB series that each target belongs to. (mandatory for InfluxDB)

 ## Deployment